 EPIC HONG KONG HELICOPTER TOUR FROM THE PENINSULA HOTEL

 Hong Kong is one of the most unique cities in the world with the incredible, city metropolis meeting the jungle and mountains.
 The best way to see the contrast between the city and the jungle and to enjoy an epic fly-over view of the city is with a Hong Kong helicopter tour.
-I did the heli-tour and in this blog post I will share with you my photos and also my tips for time of day to fly, how to shoot photos and give my review of the flight.
+I did the helicopter-tour and in this blog post, I will share with you my photos and also my tips for time of day to fly, how to shoot photos and give my review of the flight.

 HOW TO BOOK THE HONG KONG HELICOPTER TOUR

 In Hong Kong, there is just one main company flying the helicopter tours so it makes it an easy choice when deciding who to fly with.
 The company is called HeliServices and operates from the top-floor and helipad of the Peninsula Hotel, which is one of the fanciest hotels in Hong Kong.